ArtemSBulgakov/buildozer-action/README.md

 ## Contributing

-Please create Bug Request if you have problems with running this action or Feature Request if you have ideas how to improve it.
+Create Bug Request if you have problems with running this action or Feature Request if you have ideas how to improve it.
 If you know how to fix something, feel free to fork repository and create Pull Request.
 Test your changes in fork before creating Pull Request.